U.S. federal direct loan program

 Eligibility

-International students are expected to maintain a full time course (12-15 credits per semester) load as a condition of immigration requirements.
-If you will be studying less than full time, you should contact the International Student Office (ISO) to make sure that you do not have any difficulties with Immigration Quebec or the Department of Citizenship and Immigration Canada.
+International students are expected to maintain a full-time course load (12 to 15 credits per semester) as a condition of immigration requirements.
+If you plan on studying less than full time, you should contact the International Students Office (ISO) to ensure you do not have any difficulties with Immigration Quebec or the Department of Immigration, Refugees and Citizenship Canada (IRCC).

-As a Title IV Foreign Institution, our office must abide by the laws of Title IV Aid as mandated by the U.S. Federal Government and meet program eligibility requirements.
-For recipients of Direct Loan funding, this means that the version of the program into which the student is accepted will not include the following:
+As a Title IV Foreign Institution, our office must abide by the laws of Title IV Aid as mandated by the U.S. Federal Government.
+For recipients of Direct Loan funding, this means that the version of the program in which you are accepted cannot include the following:

 Any use of a telecommunications course, correspondence course or direct assessment (CFR 600.51 (d)).